SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/06-Programmability.md

 **Triggers** are a set of SQL statements that **reside in a system catalog**.

-They are a special type of stored procedure that are invoked automatically in response to an event.
+They are a type of stored procedure that is invoked automatically in response to an event.

-Each trigger is associated with a table, which is activated on any DML statement such as **INSERT**, **UPDATE**, or **DELETE**.
+Each trigger is associated with a table, which is activated on any DML statement such as `INSERT`, `UPDATE`, or `DELETE`.

 [/slide]